 - User support

 Dashboard & User-Friendliness

-Bloom’s panel and dashboard are as uncomplicated as it gets and effortless to navigate.
+Bloom’s panel and dashboard are effortless to navigate.
 The dashboard features a sleek, minimalistic flat design with warm colors.
 You can import and export data from one site to another.
-Forms are easy to create with a click and select interface making it not only versatile but smooth.
+Forms are easy to create with a click and drop-down menu interface making it not only versatile but smooth.

 Types of Forms & Templates

 Three to five types of forms are what you get with many opt-in plugins, but Bloom has six kinds and over 100 templates in several different styles and colors.